 Denver Compartment Syndrome Lawyers

-Acute compartment syndrome is considered an emergent medical condition that needs immediate diagnosis and surgical intervention, known as a fasciotomy.
+Acute compartment syndrome is an emergent medical condition that requires immediate diagnosis and surgical intervention.
 To quickly diagnose acute compartment syndrome, the compartment pressures of the suspected area need to be gauged.

 - Fail to notice signs and symptoms of compartment syndrome

 - Fail to rule out compartment syndrome after a trauma